Skip to content

 Volunteering at Quebec House

-Volunteers are the cornerstone of Quebec House, allowing us to display this little house of treasures for all of our visitors to enjoy and learn from.
-We're looking for special people to join this special place.
-Could you be one of them?
+Volunteers are the cornerstone of Quebec House, allowing us to bring this little house of treasures to life for our visitors to enjoy.
+Discover more about volunteering here and the opportunities available.

-‘We have a small regular conservation team here at Quebec House, so it’s nice that we all get to know each other quite well, as well as building a pretty in-depth knowledge of the house collection and how to take care of it - which is exactly what I was hoping for when I volunteered for this role.
-We take a real pride in ensuring Quebec always looks its best so that our tour guides and room stewards can show it off to visitors.’
+‘We have a small regular conservation team here, so it’s nice that we all get to know each other, as well as building a pretty in-depth knowledge of the house collection.
+We take a real pride in ensuring Quebec always looks its best.’

 Why join us?